 19. Acquisition of land

-(1) The Commission may with the consent of the Minister purchase any land for the purposes of this Act.
+(1) The Authority may with the consent of the Minister purchase any land for the purposes of this Act.

-(2) The Commission is not authorized to take or resume land by compulsory acquisition.
+(2) The Authority is not authorized to take or resume land by compulsory acquisition.

+[Section 19 inserted by No. 28 of 2006 s.
+332.]

 20. Gifts

-(1) For the purposes of this Act the Commission may —
+(1) For the purposes of this Act the Authority may —

 (a) accept any absolute donation, gift, devise or bequest of real or personal property; or

-(b) with the consent of the Minister, accept any donation, gift, devise or bequest of real or personal property subject to any trust the objects of which are not substantially different from those for which the Commission is constituted, and carry out and give effect to the objects of any such trust.
+(b) with the consent of the Minister, accept any donation, gift, devise or bequest of real or personal property subject to any trust the objects of which are not substantially different from those for which the Authority is constituted, and carry out and give effect to the objects of any such trust.

-(2) The Commission may receive any donation, gift, devise or bequest for the purpose of assisting it to provide houses for persons notwithstanding that the donation, gift, devise or bequest is subject to any trust, condition or stipulation which cannot by reason of any other provision of this Act be given effect to, and the Commission may, notwithstanding that provision, give effect to the trust, condition or stipulation, if it is otherwise in accordance with law.
+(2) The Authority may receive any donation, gift, devise or bequest for the purpose of assisting it to provide houses for persons notwithstanding that the donation, gift, devise or bequest is subject to any trust, condition or stipulation which cannot by reason of any other provision of this Act be given effect to, and the Authority may, notwithstanding that provision, give effect to the trust, condition or stipulation, if it is otherwise in accordance with law.

-(3) No stamp duty shall be paid on any property received by the Commission under subsection (1).
+(3) No stamp duty shall be paid on any property received by the Authority under subsection (1).

+[Section 20 amended by No. 28 of 2006 s.
+332.]

 21. Powers of local government

 (1) Notwithstanding the Local Government Act 1995 or any other Act relating to local government a local government —

-(a) may sell or otherwise dispose of to the Commission any land vested in the local government (not being land reserved under Part 4 of the Land Administration Act 1997);
+(a) may sell or otherwise dispose of to the Authority any land vested in the local government (not being land reserved under Part 4 of the Land Administration Act 1997);

-(b) may acquire any land in the manner provided in the Local Government Act 1995 for the purpose of disposing of the land to the Commission for the purposes of this Act.
+(b) may acquire any land in the manner provided in the Local Government Act 1995 for the purpose of disposing of the land to the Authority for the purposes of this Act.

-(2) Subsection (1) does not authorize a local government to take or resume land by compulsory acquisition unless the land is to be disposed of to the Commission for the purposes of section 61(1).
+(2) Subsection (1) does not authorize a local government to take or resume land by compulsory acquisition unless the land is to be disposed of to the Authority for the purposes of section 61(1).

-[Section 21 amended by No. 14 of 1996 s.4; No. 31 of 1997 s.35.]
+[Section 21 amended by No. 14 of 1996 s.4; No. 31 of 1997 s.35; No. 28 of 2006 s.
+332.]

 22. Powers in relation to development and management of land

-(1) Subject to this Act the Commission has power —
+(1) Subject to this Act the Authority has power —

-(a) with the consent of the Western Australian Planning Commission as defined in the Planning and Development Act 2005 and any approval required under that Act, to re-plan and re-subdivide any area in which land held by the Commission is situated, and with the consent of the Minister, to secure the closing of any street or the extinguishment of any easement or restrictive covenant;
+(a) with the consent of the Western Australian Planning Commission as defined in the Planning and Development Act 2005 and any approval required under that Act, to re-plan and re-subdivide any area in which land held by the Authority is situated, and with the consent of the Minister, to secure the closing of any street or the extinguishment of any easement or restrictive covenant;

-(b) with the consent of the Minister, to erect houses and other buildings on, or lay out and construct streets on, any land held by the Commission and to expend moneys standing to the credit of the Fund on works and operations for the purpose of making such land suitable for the purposes of this Act;
+(b) with the consent of the Minister, to erect houses and other buildings on, or lay out and construct streets on, any land held by the Authority and to expend moneys standing to the credit of the Fund on works and operations for the purpose of making such land suitable for the purposes of this Act;

 (c) to maintain, repair, and carry out any improvements to and generally to control and manage any houses and other buildings that are subject to contracts of sale, mortgages, or leases pursuant to this Act and any land on which such houses and other buildings are erected;